The Idea Bank is a place for sharing ideas and resources that will enhance and advance the use of collaborative practices in Hawaii.

 Aloha Kākou, As the a junior member of this group, please let me introduce myself.
 I am Simon Russell, Farmer, Father, Husband, aspiring public policy wonk, VP of the Hawaii Farmers Union United (HFUU) 501(c)5 (www.hfuuhi.org) and President of the Hawaii Farmers Union Foundation (HFUF) 501(c)3, chair of the Legislative Committee of HFUU, member of several […]

 A keynote talk by Robbie Alm, Esq.
 President of Collaborative Leaders Network at the Joint Fact Finding Conference on March 6, 2014 “Politics, science and collaboration.”
 If that is the answer on the popular television game show “Jeopardy,” then what is the question?
-The question is “Name a man‐made disaster; a dangerous set of myths; and […]
+The question is “Name a man-made disaster; a dangerous set of myths; and a figment […]

 Robbie was invited to initiate the State Executive Leadership Program Series, a lecture series designed to bring leadership thoughts and philosophies to senior civil servants in State government.
 His lecture covers the idea behind great leadership and the attributes of great leaders.